 About one-third of thymomas are asymptomatic and are found accidently on imaging done for other conditions.
 Another one-third of patients with thymoma present clinically due to local compressive effects of enlarged thymoma.
 These symptoms may be:

 - Hoarseness due to the involvement of recurrent laryngeal nerve

 - Oncogenic set: weight loss, fever, fatigue, and night sweats

-The most evident symptoms are those ones that are associated with myasthenia gravis, hypogammaglobulinemia or red cell aplasia.
+On physical examination, the most evident signs are those that are associated with myasthenia gravis, systemic disorders (SLE, dermatomyositis etc), hypogammaglobulinemia or red cell aplasia.

 Diagnosis of Thymoma

 The thoracic imaging (CT scan and/or MRI) are part of the initial evaluation of a patient with a suspected thymoma.
 It confirms the presence of an anterior mediastinal mass.
 The biopsy of the anterior mediastinal mass is necessary to confirm the diagnosis of thymoma.

 The important differential diagnoses of anterior mediastinal mass include lymphoma, retrosternal goiter, and mediastinal germ cell tumor.
 Thus, germ cell tumor markers (beta-HCG and alpha fetoprotein) and thyroid function tests are also included in the initial workup.